FAQ – Frequently asked questions

 How difficult is the trekking, how many hours will I need to walk?

-You decide together with the guide how you want to spend your trek, our guides are skilled at customising adventures for you (and your children’s) capacity and wish.
+You decide together with the guide how you want to spend your trek, our guides are skilled at customizing adventures for your (and your children’s) capacity and wish.
 We do both easy and difficult treks around Sapa.
-An normal trek is about 12-15km/day and you walk for about 5-6 hours.
+A normal trek is about 12-15km/day and you walk for about 5-6 hours.

 Do you do group tours?

 You can either book and pay for your trek through our online booking page or if you have booked your trek by email, you can choose to pay in cash, directly to your guide when you meet her.
 We can not accept credit cards, only cash.
 We prefer payment in VN Dong but US Dollar is also fine.
 If you book a tour to any of the markets you will have to pay for your tour in advance by credit card online.
 To read our terms and condition for advance payment click here.

 Yes, we have an office at Alley 29, 9 Fansipan Street, Sapa.
 For late bookings, if you are already in Sapa, you can book your trek directly in our office.
 Here you can store your luggage while trekking, buy train tickets, book private cars around the area, to Hanoi or Ha Long Bay, book a shared minivan or private car to Lao Cai train station, and more.
 Welcome in!

 What about food during the trek?